aws/amazon-ecs-cni-plugins/plugins/eni/README.md

 * `ipv6-address` (string, optional): the ipv6 address of the ENI
 * `block-instance-metadata` (bool, optional): specifies if the route to EC2 instance metadata should be blocked
+* `subnetgateway-ipv4-address` (string, optional): specifies the ipv4 address, with the CIDR block for the subnet gateway.
+Example: `10.15.145.128/25`

 ## Environment Variables
 * `ENI_DHCLIENT_LEASES_PATH` (string, optional): the dhclient leases file path.